padresmurfa/yapl/v6/docs/06_modules.md

 ### Why?

-Shorter files are better for tools, such as the transpiler.
+Shorter files are better for tools, such as the transpiler, and for humans as well.

 ## 6. Module Statement Comments